 Britain's 59th International Motor Exhibition opened at Earl's Court in London on Wednesday (16 October).?

-Britain's 59th International Motor Exhibition opened at Earl's Court in London on Wednesday (16 October).
+Background: Britain's 59th International Motor Exhibition opened at Earl's Court in London on Wednesday (16 October).
 The exhibition will last for eleven days.

 The Earl's Court Motor Show is accepted as one of the most important motoring exhibitions in the world and displays the latest trends in design, engineering and coachwork.